JSSSolutions/portfolio/README.md

-# portfolio
-Repository for my first portfolio
+This repository contains files related to my first portfolio.
+Hopefully approved by the staff at Freemote. :-)